victor-shepardson/RAVE/README.md

 * option not to freeze encoder once warmed up
 * transfer learning: option to initialize just weights from another checkpoint
 * export: option to specify exact number of latent dimensions (instead of fidelity)
+* export: add an optional temperature parameter to `encode` (only works for VAE models)
+* export: also export an `encode_dist` function which returns both a sample from and parameters of the posterior (only works for VAE models)

 ## Installation